Dreadlocks: 19th century

-Twentieth century into present day
+20th century into present day

 In the 1970s, Americans and Britons attended reggae concerts and were exposed to various aspects of Jamaican culture, including dreadlocks.
 Hippies related to the Rastafarian idea of rejecting capitalism and colonialism, symbolized by the name "Babylon".
-Rastafarians rejected Babylon in multiple ways, including by wearing their hair naturally in locs to defy Western standards of beauty.
+Rastafarians rejected Babylon in several ways, including by wearing their hair naturally in locs to defy Western standards of beauty.
 The 1960s was the height of the civil rights movement in the U.S., and some White Americans joined Black people in the fight against inequality and segregation and were inspired by Black culture.
-As a result, some White people joined the Rastafarian movement.
-Dreadlocks were not a common hairstyle in the United States, but by the 1970s, some White Americans were inspired by reggae music, the Rastafarian movement, and African-American hair culture and started wearing dreadlocks.
+As a result some White people joined the Rastafarian movement.
+Dreadlocks were not a common hairstyle in the United States but by the 1970s some White Americans were inspired by reggae music, the Rastafarian movement and African-American hair culture and started wearing dreadlocks.
 According to authors Bronner and Dell Clark, the clothing styles worn by hippies in the 1960s and 1970s were copied from African-American culture.
 The word hippie comes from the African-American slang word hip.
 African-American dress and hairstyles such as braids (often decorated with beads), dreadlocks, and language were copied by hippies and developed into a new countercultural movement used by hippies.

-In Europe in the 1970s, hundreds of Jamaicans and other Caribbean people immigrated to metropolitan centers of London, Birmingham, Paris, and Amsterdam.
-Communities of Jamaicans, Caribbeans, and Rastas emerged in these areas.
-Thus Europeans in these metropolitan cities were introduced to Black cultures from the Caribbean and Rastafarian practices and were inspired by Caribbean culture, leading some of them to adopt Black hair culture, music, and religion.
-However, the strongest influence of Rastafari religion is among Europe's Black population.
+Starting in the 1950s hundreds of Jamaicans and other Caribbean people immigrated to the metropolitan centers of London, Birmingham, Paris and Amsterdam.
+Communities of Jamaicans, Caribbeans and Rastas emerged in these areas.
+Thus Europeans in these metropolitan cities were introduced to Black cultures from the Caribbean and Rastafarian practices and were inspired by Caribbean culture, leading some of them to adopt Black hair culture, music and religion.
+However the strongest influence of Rastafari religion is among Europe's Black population.

-When reggae music, which espoused Rastafarian ideals, gained popularity and mainstream acceptance in the 1970s, thanks to Bob Marley's music and cultural influence, dreadlocks (often called "dreads") became a notable fashion statement worldwide, and have been worn by prominent authors, actors, athletes, and rappers.
+When reggae music, which espoused Rastafarian ideals, gained popularity and mainstream acceptance in the 1970s, thanks to Bob Marley's music and cultural influence, dreadlocks (often called "dreads") became a notable fashion statement worldwide and have been worn by prominent authors, actors, athletes and rappers.
 Rastafari influenced its members worldwide to embrace dreadlocks.
-Black Rastas loc their hair to embrace their African heritage and accept African features as beautiful, such as dark skin tones, Afro-textured hair, and African facial features.
+Black Rastas lock their hair to embrace their African heritage and accept African features as beautiful, such as dark skin tones, Afro-textured hair, and African facial features.